Yamaha DX21: Sounds and effects

-Users

-Notable users include: Hardfloor, Level 42, Brother Beyond, Xiu Xiu, Astral Projection, Technotronic, Vangelis, and Norman Cook (Fatboy Slim).

 DX100

 The DX100 was also released in 1985.
 It uses similar electronics to provide a keyboard with 49 minikeys that is smaller and easier to carry.
 The DX100 is a 4-operator FM synthesizer that is monotimbral.
 It has no filters or effects.
 It has 192 preset voices and 24 user-programmable voices.
 It has MIDI capabilities and MIDI in/out and thru jacks.
 It has a single mono output, a single footswitch jack for a sustain pedal or portamento pedal and a BC1 breath controller jack.

 Comparison with DX7

-The DX21 has 4 operators and 8 algorithms.
-The DX7 has 6 operators and 32 algorithms.
+The DX21 has 4 operators and 8 algorithms, while the DX7 has 6 operators and 32 algorithms.

-The DX7 is a 16 voices polyphonic synth, the DX21 is only 8 voices.
+The DX7 is a 16 voice polyphonic synth, while the DX21 is an 8 voice polyphonic synth.